Sakneen/front-end-task/README.md

 - Clicking on the image in the gallery column should open a **light box** viewing all the images for that unit

 ## Notes
-- The `API` used for fetching the data is `http://localhost:3005/listings`
+- The `API` used for fetching the data is `http:localhost:3005/listings`
-- Feel free to add any cool tricks showing off your skills (testing, caching, re-rendering optimizations...).
+- Feel free to add any cool tricks showing off your skills (testing, caching, SEO, re-rendering optimizations...).
-- If anything is ambiguous or not clear, update your assumptions in this `README.MD` file
+- If anything is ambiguous or not clear, update the `README.MD` file with your assumptions
 - The total number of records returned from the API is **50**

 ## API Specification